felipenoris/XLSX.jl/README.md

 julia> sheet = f["sheetname"]

 julia for r in XLSX.eachrow(sheet)
-          # r is a `SheetRow`.
-Values are read using column references.
+          # r is a `SheetRow`, values are read using column references
           rn = XLSX.row_number(r) # `SheetRow` row number
           v1 = r[1]    # will read value at column 1
           v2 = r["B"]  # will read value at column 2